 Whaler's Cove Lodge is REMOTE.
 For Real.
 Killisnoo Island is a 45 minute privately chartered plane ride or a 5-8 hour ferry ride from Juneau.
 There are no grocery stores, no shops, no bars, and literally no other businesses on Killisnoo Island.
 There are just a few private homes on the island.
 You can walk around the island within a few hours.
 Your feet or a boat are the only two methods of getting around.
 You are surrounded by huge spruce and hemlock trees, rich soil, and the Pacific Ocean.
 There are humpback whales, orcas, more bald eagles than you can count, and a sea lion we have named Carl.
 It rains most days and is breathtakingly beautiful.
 When it's sunny, the hottest days are in the low 70s and it's gorgeous.
 Nighttime temperatures are 40s-50s.
 We don't have killer mosquito swarms like Alaska has up north - but we have horse-flies when the weather is warm and they like to bite!
 There is no Wifi.
 There is very, very limited internet access.
 AT&T is the only provider, which you may be able to use if you are standing on your left foot, on the third Thursday of the month, in just the right spot on the Island, while waving one hand in the air.
 Kayaks and small motored skiffs (18') are available for crew rentals, for a stipend to cover fuel and insurance.
 Includes gear rental and fish processing.
 You are responsible for your recreation time (i.e. fishing charters are not available for crew).
 Crew rooms are modest, warm, and dry.
 Crew have private rooms.
 Most crew share bathrooms.
 Some senior crew have a private bathroom.
 The lodge provides crew with all bedding, basic bedroom furniture, bath linens, and uniform shirts.
 Crew have access to laundry - self serve.
 The lodge provides detergent and dryer sheets.
 The lodge provides body wash, shampoo, and conditioner - the rest of the toiletries are up to you.
 Crew will have time to shop in Juneau for their summer personal needs prior to departing for the lodge.
 Literally, this is the last stop shopping for the 90-120 days you will live on-site.
 This includes medications, personal snacks, alcohol, tampons, etc. There are no re-provisioning runs for personal items.
 Prior to travel we take a lot of time to talk about packing and connect new crew with seasoned crew for packing tips.
 We have a 65%- 80% crew return rate.
 Our professional kitchen staff cooks the same food for crew as they do for guests; could you make it through a summer of venison, elk, prime rib, game hens, fresh Alaskan halibut, salmon, and crab???
 Most everything takes extra effort and has logistical challenges due to our remote location, and we all need to rely upon each other to 'get 'er done.'
 We make our own water to drink, we process our own waste, we incinerate our own trash, we crush our own recycling.
 There are 32-26 of us who live on-site, and we host over 600 guests within an 82 day window of operations.
 Are you patient?
 Cooperative?
 Innovative?
 Can you balance your independence with interdependence?
 Do you enjoy creating a team experience?
 Do you play nice with others?
 Do you take pride in your professional performance?
 Are you self-aware about how your attitude affects others?
 When living on a remote island in the wilderness, everyone's attitudes are impactful.
 If you are not self-motivated, need to be entertained, can't live without your cell phone, or don't like dirt - this is not the place for you.
 We, and many of our crew, enjoy the challenges and the invigoration of working remotely in the midst of wilderness, in a temperate rainforest, with other dedicated crew providing exceptional vacations to guests who come from all over the United States to experience this unique and amazing part of the planet.
 When guests leave our lodge, there are often hugs all around and even grown men crying because of the beauty they experienced.
 This really is an amazing place and our crew provides genuine hospitality and joy to our guests, which make a difference in their lives.
 Isn't that what hospitality is all about: making someone feel welcome & creating memories that can be cherished when life gets dull?
 Seeing humpback whales, sea lions, and orcas swim in front of the lodge happens more than once during the season!
 Enjoying your time off (yes!) to hop into a crew rental and drop a line for halibut, or jump into a kayak and paddle above the fish.
 You're welcome to jump in the 50 degree ocean for a refreshing moment or to sit by the fire after your shift is complete.
 This intense work experience in Alaska is worthwhile and one of the most inspiring and beautiful places in the world to experience!
 If you are up for it, we'd like to meet you.

-Most W-2 employees, except for Guides, are included in a tip pool that is distributed in bi-weekly paychecks.
-All tips specifically given to an employee or guide is distributed with their respective pay.
+Most W-2 employees, except for Guides, are included in a tip pool.
 Seasonal travel advance may be earned.
 Fish processing at cost, vessel and equipment rentals for a small stipend, and gift shop discounts are available to staff living on-site.
 More benefits and perks disclosed during the interviews.